 The west facade of the cathedral, facing Stephansplatz, is the only surviving part of the thirteenth century Romanesque church.
 The two towers are known as the Heidentürme (Pagan towers) – possibly because material from Roman buildings were used to construct the towers.
 Between the towers is the main entrance to the cathedral via the Riesentor, (Giant’s Gate), a monumental pointed arch.
 The large window above the Riesentor is from a later era.

-The nave of the Stephansdom is 108 meters (354 ft) long and impresses thanks to its Gothic vaulted ceiling, which reaches a height of about 27 meters (88ft).
+The nave of the Stephansdom is 108 meters (354 feet) long and impresses thanks to its Gothic vaulted ceiling, which reaches a height of about 27 meters (88 feet).

 The stone Gothic pulpit, sculpted in 1514 by master stonemason Anton Pilgram is most likely to first catch the attention of visitors.
 The pulpit is beautifully adorned with statues of animals and saints.
 Pilgram himself makes a cameo, he looks out of a window at the foot of the stairs.

 While the cathedral is mostly Gothic in style, the high altar is clearly Baroque.
 The marble and stone altar, created by Johann Jakob Pock, shows statues of four saints.
 The central painting, by Johann’s brother Tobias, shows the martyrdom of St. Stephen.
 In the Virgin’s Choir, to the left of the high altar, is the late Gothic Wiener Neustädter Altar, originally created in 1447 for a cloister but moved to the Stephansdom in the late nineteenth century.
 The panels of the winged altarpiece show saints and scenes from the lives of Jesus and Mary.